Photo credit: Phaustov/iStock

 It’s actually got six nice markets.

 But the fun doesn’t stop at thumbing through retro clothes and playing spot the mohawk.
-For starters, Camden has a rich musical heritage with an almost unfair amount of iconic music venues that host rowdy live events on all seven nights of the week.
+For starters, Camden has a rich musical heritage with an almost unfair amount of iconic live music venues that host rowdy gigs on all seven nights of the week.
 There’s also a wonderful hill nearby, a royal park with a world-class zoo, and some great pubs.
 Lots of great pubs…

 The clutter of cultural activity means the area’s foot traffic is an eclectic mix of tourists, subversive students and older people still trapped in their punk phase.
 No matter what category you fall into, this collection of the best things to do in Camden should have something for you.